The most expensive mistake in photography business

 Client experience inconsistency is almost never a character problem.
 It's a systems problem.
 The photographer who delivers an exceptional experience to every client without exception is not more naturally attentive or warmer than you.
 They built a system that delivers the experience consistently, regardless of how busy or tired they are.

-The specific cost: referrals require a peak experience (competent produces satisfaction; genuinely considered produces advocacy).
-Premium pricing requires consistent premium experience, clients who pay premium prices expect premium every time, not only on the sessions that happened to fall in a calm week.
+The specific cost: referrals require a peak experience.
+Competent produces satisfaction.
+Genuinely considered produces advocacy.
+Premium pricing requires consistent premium experience.
+Clients who pay premium prices expect premium every time, not only on the sessions that happened to fall in a calm week.

 What's breaking it